ymuichiro/quick_learning_symbol_en/02_setting.md

-# 2.環境構築
+# 2.Building a development environment

-本書の読み進め方について解説します。
+This section explains how to go on reading this document.

-## 2.1 使用言語
+## 2.1 Language

-JavaScript を使用します。
+Use JavaScript here.

 ### SDK

-symbol-sdk-typescript-javascript v2.0.3
+symbol-sdk-typescript-javascript v2.0.0
 https://github.com/symbol/symbol-sdk-typescript-javascript

-上記 SDK を browserify 化したものをブラウザの開発者コンソールに読み込ませて使用します。
+Load The SDK above as browserify into the browser developer console.
 https://github.com/xembook/nem2-browserify

-##### 注意
+##### Note

-現在 symbol-sdk v3.0.0 がアルファ版としてリリースされており、v 2.0.3 は deprecated です。
+Currently symbol-sdk v3.0.0 is released in alpha versiton, v 2.0.0 is deprecated
-v3 では rxjs に依存した多くの機能が削除されるため、REST API への直接アクセスが推奨されます。
+The v3 removed many of the rxjs-dependent features thus direct access to the REST API is recommended.

-### リファレンス
+### Reference

 Symbol SDK for TypeScript and JavaScript
 https://symbol.github.io/symbol-sdk-typescript-javascript/1.0.3/